RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 ```

+###Confirm Partitions
-To confirm that the partitions have been created and that Ubuntu has been written to the SD card...
+To confirm that the partitions have been created and that Ubuntu has been written to the SD card, use `diskutil list` again.

 ```bash
 $ diskutil list